-In our guide, we take a look at every element of the shirt, starting with it’s long and venerable history so you will look your best in the heat.
+In our guide, we take a look at every element of the shirt, starting with its long and venerable history so you will look your best in the heat.

 The fabulous thing about the polo shirt is that it suits ALL body types – enhancing the parts that you like to showcase yet subtly disguising the parts that you may be less keen on.

 A shirt always fits well (unless it’s way too big) and lends itself well to layering up with other items, such as a sweater or blazer.
-Plus, there’s a real range of choice to suit all budgets.
+Plus, there’s a real range of choices to suit all budgets.

-From designer to high street, there’s a polo shirt out there for everyone, if you know where to look.
+From designer to the high street, there’s a polo shirt out there for everyone, if you know where to look.